HIstory Is Important to us

 We are locals.
 We are skiers.
 And we love this mountain.

-Established in 1932, Bousquet Mountain is the oldest existing ski area in The Berkshires.
+Established in 1932, Bousquet Mountain is The Berkshires’s oldest existing ski area.
 Before it was a ski area, the property was a mink farm belonging to Clarence J. “Clare” Bousquet.